BusyBison/MessageGen/MessageGen/README.md

 ## Room for Improvement
 Room for improvement:
 - Programm currently under development
+- It should be possible to add new names via the Terminal
-- It should be possible to add new books via the Terminal
+- It should be possible to add new activities via the Terminal

 To do:
-- Show Titles
-- Show related abstract
+- Show names
-- Show related tips
+- Show activity in the future

 ## Contact